 Concessions/ Reduced fees will be available for those on low income, subject to availability.

 *Please note: As psychotherapy sessions take place at a regular day and time each week, the therapist will not see anybody else at the time allocated for each client.
-Therefore, missed or cancelled sessions will still be charged.
+Therefore, missed or cancelled sessions with less than 48hs noticed will still be charged.
 However, if contacted in advance, the therapist will try to offer another session on the same week, subject to availability.